supermileage/telemetry-firmware/README.md

 Generally, using the CLI compiler is easier along with the cloud compile feature.
 Assuming you have the Particle CLI installed, run the following command in the root directory:

-`particle compile electron src --saveTo firmware.bin`
+`particle compile electron . --saveTo firmware.bin`

 This will build a `firmware.bin` file to your root directory, which you can then flash onto the Particle board.
+Note that you need the current directory because it will recursively search for code to compile.

 Once you have the .bin file, put the Particle board in DFU mode: